-Thai massage blends point pressure and stretching benefiting those who find themselves stiff, sore, and tired from over-exertion in work or sports, or from arthritis or other debilitating diseases.
+Thai massage blends point pressure and stretching and is very beneficial to those who find themselves stiff, sore, and tired from over-exertion in work, sports, or from arthritis or other debilitating diseases.
 Thai massage enhances strength and flexibility, relaxes sore or tense muscles, and can help to recapture lost range of motion.
 By encouraging lymphatic function, this traditional massage can also detoxify the body, heighten the immune system, and prevent disease and/or injury by promoting flexibility.

 Interested students should carefully consider and seek a qualified school in which to learn this highly therapeutic technique.
 Thai massage can be a beautiful blend of stretching and energy work executed effortlessly by the therapist with proper training.
 Proper body mechanics and knowledge of Thailand's culture is so critical when seeking education in this modality.
 See our courses, click here.